Logistic Growth

 Logistic growth

 A key insight of Darwin in formulating his Theory of Natural Selection was the recognition that, as Malthus had argued, all species' numbers tend to increase geometrically, whereas resources increase arithmetically at best.
-In modern ecological theory, in the absence of checks to natural increase, population size N would increase geometrically over time at some intrinsic growth rate r, so that dN/dt = rN.
+In terms of modern ecological theory, in the absence of checks to natural increase, population size N would increase geometrically over time at some intrinsic growth rate r, so that dN/dt = rN.
+[Then, r is the compound interest rate on N].

 In the example above, r = 2 such that the population tends to double every generation, and K = 10,000.
 The black curve shows the population size N at any point, and the blue curve shows